wang-h/neuralcompressor/README.md

-# nncompress: Implementations of Embedding Quantization (Compress Word Embeddings)
+# A Pytorch Implementations of Embedding Quantization (Compress Word Embeddings)

 This is a stable pytorch re-implementation of https://github.com/zomux/neuralcompressor.